CmlLib/CmlLib.Core-wiki/MLaunchOption.md

 **Type: int**

 Set -Xmx JVM parameter.
 It is used to set the maximum heap size of minecraft.
+If the value of this property is less than 1, `ArgumentException` will be thrown.
 _Note: You can't set this property exceeding 1024 in 32bit Java._

 ### Session

 **Type: MSession**

 Set username, uuid, access_token of player.
-It is used to connect online-mode server or realm server. but if you use MSession.GetOfflineSession, you can't connect these servers.
+It is used to connect to online-mode server or realm server. but if you use MSession.GetOfflineSession, you can't connect these servers.
+If the value of this property is null, `ArgumentException` will be thrown.

 ### JavaPath

 **Type: string**  _Optional_

 Set java path.
-If this property was empty and call `Cml.CreateProcess`, `CreateProcess` method will set this property to `<Your Game Path>/runtime`, check java existence, and download java if it does not exists.
+If this property was empty and call `Cml.CreateProcess`, `CreateProcess` method will set this property to `<Your Game Path>/runtime`, check java existence, and download java if it does not exist.

 ### LauncherName